AidenLM/SellACarApp/README.md

 # SellACar Kıbrıs

 SellACar Kıbrıs is a mobile application developed to streamline the process of selling and buying second-hand cars in Northern Cyprus.
 The app provides an easy-to-use platform for users to post their car listings or browse available cars.
-This README provides an overview of the app, its main features, and instructions on how to set it up.

 ## Features